flash-oss/flash-developer-doc/basics/sending-data-as-json.md

 -d @-
 ```

-Here is a screenshot of how a typical mutation looks in the GraphQL Playground:
+Here is a screenshot of how a typical mutation looks like in the API Playground:

 ![](../.gitbook/assets/image.png)